simov/markdown-viewer/README.md

 ![disable-csp]

-It's important to note that even if you enable this option, the Content Security Policy header will be stripped **only** for those requests that either have a correct [Markdown Content Type](#header-detection) or URL that matches the corresponding [Path Matching RegExp](#path-matching) for that origin.
+Note that the Content Security Policy header will be stripped **only** if the URL matches the corresponding [Path Matching RegExp](#path-matching) for that origin.

-Even if you have [Allowed All Origins](#allow-all-origins) and disabled the Content Security Policy at the same time, the header will be stripped **only** for those requests that either have a correct [Markdown Content Type](#header-detection) or URL that matches your explicitly set [Path Matching](#path-matching) regex for the Allow All origin `*://*`.
+Even if you have [Allowed All Origins](#allow-all-origins) and disabled the Content Security Policy at the same time, the header will be stripped **only** for those requests with URL that matches your explicitly set [Path Matching](#path-matching) regex for the Allow All origin `*://*`

 ## Character Encoding

 By default Markdown Viewer uses the browser's built-in encoding detection.
 In case you want to force certain Character Encoding for a specific origin - use the Encoding select control.

+The Character Encoding set for origin is used only when the markdown content is served with explicit `Content-Type` header and explicit `charset` set in its value.
+In all other cases Chrome picks the correct encoding by default.

 # Markdown Syntax and Features